Learning Discrete Abstractions for Visual Rearrangement Tasks Using Vision-Guided Graph Coloring: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-A central challenge in artificial intelligence and robotics is enabling agents to reason at an abstract, goal-directed level while acting in a continuous, high-dimensional sensorimotor world.
-Humans naturally bridge this gap \cite{mason_toward_2018}: when packing a lunch, one thinks in terms of subgoals—open the backpack, place the lunch inside, zip it closed—rather than orchestrating every joint movement.
-This ability to rely on abstract reasoning while delegating execution to low-level motor skills is key to human intelligence.
-In contrast, robots are often forced to operate directly on raw observations (e.g., images) and low-level controls, making even seemingly simple tasks computationally expensive, brittle, and hard to generalize.
-Bridging symbolic planning and sensorimotor control thus remains a fundamental obstacle to building autonomous and adaptable robots \cite{kroemer21}.
+A central challenge in artificial intelligence and robotics is enabling agents to reason at an abstract task-relevant level while operating in continuous, high-dimensional sensorimotor spaces.
+Humans routinely bridge this gap~\cite{mason_toward_2018}: when packing a lunch, one plans in terms of subgoals—open the backpack, place the lunch inside, zip it close—rather than reasoning over individual joint torques or pixels.
+This separation between high-level symbolic reasoning and low-level motor execution enables efficient long-horizon behavior and is fundamental to hierarchical cognition and action control~\cite{botvinick2014model}.

-Within robotics, task and motion planning (TAMP) frameworks have long exploited symbolic abstractions to decompose long-horizon problems into tractable subproblems \cite{garrett_integrated_2021}.
-These approaches integrate high-level task reasoning with geometric motion planning and have shown increased generalizability and long-horizon performance \cite{dantam2018incremental, thomason2022task} in robotic manipulation.
-However, their applicability is limited because they require manually specified abstractions and precise world models, which are rarely available in real-world settings.

-In this work, we focus on learning abstractions for \emph{visual rearrangement problems}, as illustrated in \autoref{fig:fig1overview}.
-The robot is provided with execution traces consisting of raw visual observations paired with high-level action labels corresponding to manipulation primitives such as \texttt{pick} and \texttt{place}.
-Our objective is to induce an abstract transition graph \autoref{fig:fig1overview} (right), whose nodes represent equivalence classes of task indistinguishable states and whose edges correspond to action-labeled transitions.
-Such a graph constitutes a minimal and \emph{sufficient} representation \cite{konidaris_skills_2018} for computing task satisfying high-level action plans.

-Prior work on visual task planning \cite{paxton2019visual} typically learns a latent representation of images \cite{lippi_enabling_2023, bagatella_planning_2021} and then performs clustering in the latent space to induce an abstract task graph.
-However, abstract graphs that encode real world tasks are subject to structural constraints.
-For example, there must be at most one high-level action between any pair of states, and states connected by an action must belong to distinct abstract nodes.
-Existing methods do not strictly enforce these constraints during representation learning, often producing graphs that violate them.

-To overcome this limitation, we explicitly encode general hard structural constraints that any rearrangement abstraction must satisfy and restrict the learned graph to be feasible under these rules.
-Since these constraints alone underdetermine the abstraction (an \emph{underdetermined problem}), we additionally leverage an unsupervised latent-space similarity metric to guide graph discovery, yielding abstractions that are both structurally valid and visually coherent.

-We evaluate our method on two rearrangement manipulation tasks \cite{batra_rearrangement_2020}.
-Assuming minimal prior knowledge—only access to a generic pick-and-place skill—we demonstrate that the proposed framework can autonomously construct higher-level abstractions that enable planning directly from raw images.